WebGoat/WebGoat-Lessons/lesson-converter/readme.md

   -l LESSON_NAME, --lesson-name LESSON_NAME
-                         Name of the lesson to be converted -o, --overwrite        Overwrite an existing directory
+                         Name of the lesson to be converted -o, --overwrite        Overwrite an existing directory -n, --dest-name		 Overwrite the default directory name, specify a specific target directory in which the lesson should be placed.
 ```

 ## Run